Malekhy/ws2122-lspm/README.md

 * Make sure your system have Docker installed
 * Otherwise follow the instruction of setup and installation of Docker from https://docs.docker.com/docker-for-windows/install/

-## A - Steps Using Virtual Environment:
+## A - Run Using Virtual Environment:
 * 1- Clone the project from https://github.com/Malekhy/ws2122-lspm
 * 2- Open the command terminal 'cmd'
 * 3- Move into the directory folder of the project: `(project-path)\ws2122-lspm`